praxsubba/Heat_Call_Reprogramming_Bulk_DNA_RNA_Seq/scripts/README.md

-# WGCNA Analysis Pipeline with DESeq2 VST Normalization and Cell-Type Deconvolution
+# Bioinformatic Pipeline for Analyzing Development Reprogramming in Heat Call Exposed Embryos

 This repository contains a **comprehensive and well-annotated R pipeline** for performing Weighted Gene Co-expression Network Analysis (WGCNA) on raw RNA-seq count data, normalized using DESeq2's Variance Stabilizing Transformation (VST).
 The pipeline covers the following key stages: